Photo © South_agency/Getty Images

 FAQ

 Here are our most frequently asked questions about cover for volunteering.
-You can also find the answers to other questions in our Helpdesk or you can ask our customer service team
+You can also find the answers to other questions in our Help Center or you can ask the customer service team.

 • Is volunteering covered under World Nomads Travel Insurance?